network-science-lab/infmax-simulator-icm-mln/README.md

 ### MODE 3: Evaluating seed selection methods with ICM

-The second mode (`"evaluate"`) serves as an evaluation pipeline for various seed selection methods defined in the study.
-For each evaluated case, the seed will be obtained, and ICM spreading will be executed to produce the following CSV:
+The third mode (`evaluate`) serves as an evaluation pipeline for various seed selection methods defined in the study.
+For each evaluated case, a seed set is selected, and ICM is used to simulate spreading.
+The output CSV contains:

 ```python
 infmax_model: str       # name of the model used in the evaluation